-Why every apartment building doesn’t have an elevator is beyond me, but if you’re lucky enough to move into a unit with only stairs, I have some tips that can help make your move a little less frustrating.
+Why every apartment building doesn’t have an elevator is beyond me, but if you move into a unit with only stairs, I have some tips that can help make your move a little less frustrating.

 1. Ask For Help